About us

 Our investors and donors do not have a stake in the project, and have no influence over editorial decisions.

-Q: So are you biased?
+Q: Are you biased?
 How do you decide what is a fact?

 In short, yes, we are definitely still biased.

-Our approach helps us naturally stay neutral, and share information that is valuable regardless of the context.
+Our approach helps us to naturally minimise bias, and share the information that is valuable regardless of the context.

-However, from topic selection to editing decisions, the simple fact of including some information and excluding another inevitably introduces some bias or narrative.
+However, from topic selection to editing decisions, including some information and excluding another inevitably introduces bias.

-Minimising bias is woven into every step of our process:
+Minimising bias is part of every step of our process:

-Sentences: we deliver information in direct, factual statements, to avoid phrasing and grammar that would push the reader towards an opinion.
+• Sentences: we deliver information in direct, factual statements, to avoid pushing reader towards any opinion.

-Words: filtering out any emotional language or opinions makes our reports direct and naturally less biased, by reducing them to verifiable statements.
+• Words: filtering out emotional language and opinion makes our reports direct and naturally less biased by reducing them to verifiable statements.

-No Hot Takes: while we aim to select exciting and valuable topics to cover, we avoid sensationalism.
-Keeping with our mission, we stay away from dynamic and developing stories until there is plenty of data.
+• No Hot Takes: while we select exciting and valuable topics to cover, we avoid sensationalism.
+We stay away from dynamic and developing stories until there is enough data and analysis available.

 There is no shortcut to getting things right — we combine effort with rigour and careful planning to maximise accuracy.